 In-water work proposed for construction at various alternative features would include installation of timber pilings and construction of associated docks and piers, as well as dredging and sheet pile installation.
 In-water work would occur in relatively shallow estuarine and wetland habitats.
-Designated EFH is present within the alternative.
-Construction of these features could impact EFH and aquatic habitats used by marine and estuarine fauna.
+Construction of these features could impact aquatic habitats used by marine and estuarine fauna.
 Recreational use may increase long-term impacts to nearby shoreline and open water areas as a result of increased human activities (e.g., boat traffic, litter).
-Although these impacts may affect aquatic fauna, habitats, and EFH in localized areas, the impacts would be minor and short term based on the availability of nearby aquatic habitats for coastal nearshore and marine species.
+Although these impacts may affect aquatic fauna and habitats in localized areas, the impacts would be minor and short term based on the availability of nearby aquatic habitats for coastal nearshore and marine species.
 Temporarily disturbed nearshore and marine species would likely find refuge in plentiful suitable habitats nearby.
-Therefore, effects resulting from the alternative on aquatic fauna, local fisheries, and designated EFH would be short term and localized.
+There is no designated EFH within or adjacent to the alternative and therefore no effects to EFH would occur.

 The timing of in-water noise-producing activities would be planned to minimize disturbances to marine life.
-Potential impacts to EFH, estuarine and aquatic fauna, and managed fisheries would be avoided or minimized to the extent practicable during design and construction.
-When impacts cannot be avoided, BMPs and conservation measures would minimize the magnitude and duration of impacts to EFH, aquatic fauna, and managed species, as determined necessary by the Implementing Trustee.
+Potential impacts to estuarine and aquatic fauna and managed fisheries would be avoided or minimized to the extent practicable during design and construction.
+When impacts cannot be avoided, BMPs and conservation measures would minimize the magnitude and duration of impacts to aquatic fauna and managed species, as determined necessary by the Implementing Trustee.
 Unavoidable impacts to jurisdictional wetlands and waters are believed to be self-mitigating, consistent with any such requirements contained in the Section 404 CWA permit.